mongodb/docs-csharp/source/includes/troubleshooting/server-selection-timeout.rst

      network error, misconfigured firewall, or other network issue.
 To address this exception, ensure that all cluster nodes are reachable.
-     This error commonly occurs when the client machine’s IP address is not configured in the Atlas IPs Access List, which can be found under the :guilabel:`Network Access` tab for your Atlas Project.
+     This error commonly occurs when the client machine’s IP address is not configured in the Atlas IPs Access List, which you can find under the :guilabel:`Network Access` tab for your Atlas Project.
    * ``The remote certificate is invalid according to the validation procedure``: This error typically indicates a TLS/SSL-related problem